Clovelly

 The level of residential development activity in Clovelly is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Clovelly has recorded approximately five residential properties granted approval per year.
-Over the past five financial years, from FY-21 to FY-25, around 29 homes were approved, with no approvals so far in FY-26.
+Based on AreaSearch analysis using ABS building approval numbers, Clovelly has recorded approximately five residential properties granted approval per year.
+Over the past five financial years, from FY21 to FY25, around 29 homes were approved, with three more approved in FY26 so far.

-The population decline over recent years suggests new supply has likely kept pace with demand, offering good choice to buyers.
-New homes are being built at an average expected construction cost value of $1,807,000, indicating developers focus on the premium market with high-end developments.
+The population decline in recent years suggests that new supply has likely kept pace with demand, offering good choice for buyers.
+Developers focus on the premium market, with an average expected construction cost of $1,807,000 per dwelling.
 Compared to Greater Sydney, Clovelly has significantly less development activity, 56.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established dwellings.
-Nationally, it is lower, reflecting market maturity and possible development constraints.
-Recent construction comprises 20.0% detached dwellings and 80.0% townhouses or apartments, focusing on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+Nationally, Clovelly's development activity is also lower, reflecting market maturity and possible development constraints.
+Recent construction comprises 20.0% detached dwellings and 80.0% townhouses or apartments, creating more affordable entry points for downsizers, investors, and first-home buyers.

 Frequently Asked Questions - Development